-Shih Poo is a Shih Tzu and Miniature Poodle cross.
-It is a small-sized dog and is gaining popularity around the globe.
+Shih Poo is a small-sized loving hybrid dog that is a cross between Shih Tzu and Miniature Poodle.
 Also known as Shoodle and Pooshih, it is a low-shedding breed.
-It is intelligent, friendly, playful, and does well with its owners.
+It is an intelligent breed with friendly behavior and playful nature.
+It does really well with its owners.

-Sebaceous Adenitis is a rare skin disease that is found in some specific dog breeds, as well as, horses, rabbits, and cats.
-In dogs, some breeds such as Poodle and Samoyed are prone to Sebaceous Adenitis.
-So, being a Poodle cross, the Shih Poo may inherit it from Poodle.
+Sebaceous Adenitis is a rare skin disease that is found in specific dog breeds, as well as, horses, rabbits, and cats.
+The dog breeds that are more likely to develop Sebaceous Adenitis are Standard Poodle, Samoyed, Vizsla, and Akita.
+So, the Shih Poo may inherit it from its Poodles.

 Sebaceous Adenitis is a skin disorder that occurs when an inflammatory disease affects the Sebaceous Glands (the glands responsible for producing and secreting natural skin oils).
 The damage of the Sebaceous Glands causes Sebaceous Adenitis that results in hair loss, dandruff, moth-eaten appearance to the coat, and nodular skin lesions.
 The exact reason for this skin disease is unknown yet.